microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/Challenge-02.md

 ## Advanced Challenges (optional)
 - Add to your `devcontainer.json` details of an extension to install into Visual Studio Code and your Codespace so that it is available by default for all your team.
-An example here may be GitHub Copilot (which you can enable a free trial to give AI suggestions throughout the hackathon) or the GtHub Actions extension from GitHub both are available alongside thousands of others in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode)
+An example here may be GitHub Copilot (which you can enable a free trial to give AI suggestions throughout the hackathon) or the GitHub Actions extension from GitHub both are available alongside thousands of others in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode)
 - Add a `postCreateCommand` to your `devcontainer.json` that will restore NuGet packages for the .NET app in the Application directory of the repo.

 [< Previous Challenge](Challenge-01.md) - [Home](../README.md) - [Next Challenge>](Challenge-03.md)